Q. Where do I obtain legal forms necessary to bring a case to court?

 Q. Can you help me fill out my court papers?

-A. No. The Sheriff's Department will only check papers to make sure they are legible (readable) and accurate.
+A. No. The Sheriff's Office will only check papers to make sure they are legible (readable) and accurate.

 Q. Can I call someone with a legal question?